Final enviromental report on $700 million KeyArena renovation looks to head off appeals that could derail NHL plans

 The FEIS estimates that, under current conditions, users postgame might wait 20 minutes for a Monorail ride.
 But it notes that a June report prepared for Seattle Center by Via Architecture estimates hourly Monorail ridership capacity could double to 6,000 in each direction by expanding station platforms, using automated ticket windows and an integrated fare card.

-And it suggests OVG will help pay to implement those upgrades.
+And it seems to suggest OVG might help pay as a “partner” to implement those upgrades.
+On all other transportation issues, the FEIS states OVG will “work with” the city on improvements.

 “OVG would partner with Seattle Center and Seattle Monorail Services to implement high priority